buzzqw/TUS/OBSS/OBSSv2-eng.md

 For each additional leg/paw, the contestant gets a +1 bonus to the check and gets a +1d6 for size difference.

 If the one attempting the maneuver fails and gets a Critical Failure, they are the one who falls.
-Costs 2 Actions (Fortitude).
+Costs 1 Action (Fortitude).

 ## Optional - Critical Hit Actions